cgen101/ZIS-Toolkit-AudioGen/Audio-Generation/README.md

 ### 3. Navigate to Audio-Generation directory and either run *python generate.py*  or run *python generate_all.py* for all possible pairs.
 * Follow prompts in terminal to generate audio files
 * Each run of *python generate.py* will generate a pair of audio files for pairing simulation
+* Each run of *python generate_all.py* will generate all pairs of audio files for pairing simulation
 * The .flac files will be written into a sub-directory, 'audio-files', in 'Audio-Generation' with relevant names
 * Keep in mind, each generation of non-colocated files will give slightly different results, as the non-colocated files have an element of randomness in their generation.

-### 3. Change relevant filepaths in RunAudioJob- root and specific filenames
+### 3. Change relevant filepaths in RunAudioJob or RunAudioJob_manual- root and specific filenames
 * *filePath1* should be path to first audio file for pairing 1
 * *filePath2* should be path to second audio file for pairing 1
 * *filePath3* should be path to first audio file for pairing 2
 * *filePath4* should be path to second audio file for pairing 2
-* Add as many pairs as you would like to test to filePaths
+* Add as many pairs as you would like to test to filePaths.
-* You may test as many pairings as you wish, but keep in mind there must be an even number of files to pair
+* You may test as many pairings as you wish, but keep in mind there must be an even number of files to pair .

-### 4. Open MATLAB, create a new project from file
+### 4. Open MATLAB, create a new project from directory 'udio-Generation'
 * Make sure to add Audio-Generation directory with subfolders to project path
 * Set Relevant-Files as your current folder

-### 5. Run 'RunAudioJob'
+### 5. Run 'RunAudioJob' or 'RunAudioJob_manual'
-* RunAudioJob will create a subfolder in 'Relevant-Files' called *'Results'*
+* RunAudioJob and RunAudioJob_manual will create a subfolder in 'Relevant-Files' called *'Results'*
+* RunAudioJob is for testing all pairings, RunAudioJob_manual is for testing only 2 pairings.
-* *'Results'* will contain json files with cross-correlation results for test pairings (n) upon completion numbered 1-n
+* *'Results'* will contain json files with cross-correlation results for test pairings for test 1-n upon completion, numbered 1-n.

 ### 6. Navigate to Relevant-Files and run determine-colocation.py
 * To run pairings, change rootPath to your path to 'Results' then run *python determine-colocation.py*
+* Make sure to edit rootPath and fileNames to reflect your specific testing case.